leg7/LigmaOS/README.md

 2. Run this command: `nix --experimental-features "nix-command flakes" develop ./flake.nix`

 This will give you a shell with all that is required to build and run this OS on a linux system.
-It takes some time to build the cross compiler so you will have to be patient.
+It might take some time to build the cross compiler so you will have to be patient.

 ### The hard way